Spiders on the move in flood-ravaged Australia

 The spider webs were seen near the inland city of Wagga Wagga in New South Wales, where 8,000 people were forced from their homes before the flood waters receded on Wednesday.

-The Australian Museum's entomology collections manager Graham Milledge said the spiders' behavior was known as ballooning, and was typical after spiders are forced to flee from floods.
+The Australian Museum's entomology collections manager Graham Milledge said the spiders' behaviour was known as ballooning, and was typical after spiders are forced to flee from floods.

 "They often do it as a way of dispersing and getting into a new area," Milledge told the news.com.au website.
 "In an event like this, they are just trying to escape the floods."